Healthy Homes Assessment Te Mata Hills

 Draught Stopping Te Mata Hills

-Draughts may lead to less temperature in households.
-A humid home costs more to heat, which means wasting money and energy.
+Draughts can lead to dropping temperatures within houses.
+A cold house costs more to heat, which means wasting energy and increased bills.

-If you are able to feel external air getting in, or see the sound of a clear draught emanating from a hole or gap and you can feel it, it is most likely a gap or hole that requirements sealing in some way.
-Large cracks and gaps should be permanently stopped.
-Gaps greater than 3mm that let air into or out from your house require seals.
-For example, if the open fireplace isn’t used it can create draughts.
+If you can feel external air coming in or the air is clear out of a hole or gap that is, it’s most likely a gap or crack that requirements sealing in somehow.
+Cracks or gaps with large gaps must be stopped permanently.
+The gaps that exceed 3mm that let air in or out into the house need seals.
+For instance, if an open fireplace is not in use, it can create draughts.
 This must be sealed off.
-Property managers and landlords are responsible for making sure that draughts from the fireplace are removed whenever imaginable.
+Landlords and property managers are responsible for making sure that these draughts are stopped as much as imaginable.

-There is no require to block gaps or holes in the building.
-For instance, small gaps around windows and doors may be required to allow for movement of the building as the home warms and cools in order to let them be closed and opened rather than being stuck.
-We will inspect all windows and doors in an Healthy Homes assessment of your rental property.
+There is no require to block off gaps or holes which are part of the construction.
+For instance, small gaps around doors and windows might be necessary to allow for the movement of the structure as the household is heated and cools to allow them to be opened and closed rather than securing.
+We will examine all windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections